 He would then join in the singing where he trumped all the others with his enthusiasm.
 This meant he was able to learn the same things, in the same group as everyone else.
 So what he occasionally used to run around, make noises and throw things?
 Other children learn that everyone has different needs.

-Often we start with the presupposition that children who struggle will need a seperate room because they will be too disruptive and can’t access what is happening.
+Often we start with the presupposition that children who struggle will need a separate room because they will be too disruptive and can’t access what is happening.
 Rubbish!
-Most of the time, all SEN children need is a little motivation, visual support and simple, clear instructions to help them.
+Most of the time, all children with SEN need is a little motivation, visual support and simple, clear instructions to help them.
 I would say with youth groups this could even be done by a responsible peer.

 - Give short clear instructions with actions, leaving a longer processing time than you would normally.